temuller/piscola/docs/user/sn_object.rst

 .. autoclass:: piscola.sn
    :inherited-members:

-.. autoclass:: sn
-   :inherited-members:

 Bellow you can find information about two of the main functions, to create and load an :class:`sn` object, respectively:

-.. autofunction:: call_sn
+.. autofunction:: piscola.call_sn
-.. autofunction:: load_sn
+.. autofunction:: piscola.load_sn